James Hall (defensive end)

-James Bradford Hall (born February 4, 1977) is a former American football defensive end.
-He played in the National Football League (NFL) with the Detroit Lions from 2000 to 2006 and St. Louis Rams from 2007 to 2011.
-Hall signed for the Lions as an undrafted free agent in 2000.
-He played college football at the University of Michigan, where he was three-year starter for the Michigan Wolverines and a member of the national championship 1997 team.
+James Bradford Hall (born February 4, 1977) is an American former professional football player who was a defensive end in the National Football League (NFL) with the Detroit Lions from 2000 to 2006 and St. Louis Rams from 2007 to 2011.
+Hall signed with the Lions as an undrafted free agent in 2000.
+He played college football for the Michigan Wolverines, starting for three years and playing on their national championship 1997 team.

-Early years
+Early life

 Hall earned All-State honors as senior at St. Augustine High School in New Orleans. after totaling 67 tackles, eight sacks, and one interception as senior.

 College career

 At the University of Michigan, Hall majored in sports marketing and administration and was a three-year starting defensive end for the Michigan Wolverines.
 Hall had 185 tackles and 25 sacks in his career.
 Coming off the bench for 11 games, Hall had 17 tackles and three sacks as a redshirt freshman in 1996.
 Then in 1997, when Michigan won the AP National Championship Trophy, Hall started 11 out of 12 games played at rush linebacker, with 51 tackles and four sacks.
 As a junior in 1998, Hall was named to the All-Big Ten Conference second-team with career-highs in tackles (63) and sacks (11).
 In his senior season of 1999, he was a third-team The Sporting News All-American, All-Big Ten honorable mention, and Butkus Award semifinalist after making 54 tackles and seven sacks.